cultural-impact-of-warfare

 Early Seafaring Civilizations

-The Egyptians, by contrast, used rivers (the Nile and shallow coastal waters) for transport but also built seagoing ships for expeditions along the Mediterranean and Red Sea.
-Reliefs from Pharaoh Sahure’s pyramid (c.
+The Egyptians, by contrast, used the Nile and shallow coastal waters for transport but also built seagoing ships for expeditions along the Mediterranean and Red Sea.
+Reliefs from Pharaoh Sahure's pyramid (c.
 25th century BCE) depict Egyptian ships with curved hulls and oars, designed for swift movement.
 These ships carried archers and spearmen, enabling them to engage enemy vessels from a distance before boarding.
 The Egyptians recorded one of the earliest known naval battles in history: the Battle of the Delta (c.
 1175 BCE) against the Sea Peoples, a confederation of raiders that destabilized the eastern Mediterranean.
+The reliefs at Medinet Habu show Egyptian warships with single masts, crow's nests for archers, and reinforced bows for ramming.
+Egyptian naval strength was closely tied to the state's ability to organize labor and resources on a massive scale, foreshadowing the bureaucratic navies of later empires.

 Mycenaean Greece, flourishing from 1600 to 1100 BCE, adopted and adapted Minoan shipbuilding.
 Mycenaean vessels were heavier, with reinforced prows for ramming—a tactic that would dominate naval warfare for centuries.
-Linear B tablets mention rowers and shipbuilders, indicating a organized naval infrastructure.
+Linear B tablets mention rowers and shipbuilders, indicating an organized naval infrastructure.
 The Mycenaeans used their navy to project power across the Aegean, launching raids on Troy and contesting control over key sea lanes.
+The palatial centers at Mycenae, Tiryns, and Pylos maintained fleets that could mobilize hundreds of rowers and warriors.
+The Homeric epics, while mythological in detail, reflect a historical reality where naval power was central to the prestige and security of Aegean kingdoms.

 Ship Design and Construction